TECHNICAL I ELECTRIC BASICS

 Current Divider Rule

-In a parallel circuit, the current divides up into as many parts as there are resistors So in a parallel circuit the current through any resistor can be found by using the following formula.
+In a parallel circuit, the current divides into as many parts as there are resistors.
+So in a parallel circuit, the current through any resistor can be found by using the following formula.

 current divider circuit